fchastanet/bash-tools-framework/CompileCommand.md

   echo "InstallScript2"
 }

-# truncated ...

 ```

+Here the compiler will throw an error because some of the functions declared
+have not been implemented.

+#### 3.7.2. `FACADE` directive (optional)

+_Syntax:_ `# FACADE`

+_Syntax:_ `# FACADE "alternateTemplate"`

+##### 3.7.2.1.
+Overview

+The `FACADE` directive allows to generate a kind of binary script that will hide
+the functions behind one unique function.
+The functions that will be made public
+will be the ones declared using `IMPLEMENT` directive.

+The `FACADE` directive will instruct the compiler to:

+- encapsulate the functions inside a global function (interface functions will
+  be nested in this function).
+- generate a script, that will allow to call these nested functions

+We will see later on, how to do a kind of "abstract class" that can be seen more
+as prototyping.

-#### Generated script
+##### 3.7.2.2.
+Generated script

-A script that is using `IMPLEMENT` directive will be compiled using a special
+A script that is using `FACADE` directive will be compiled using a special
-template:
+template (a default one is provided but the directive allows to override it if
+you need:

 - all the functions defined in this script will be encapsulated in a global
   function with a unique name (random name auto generated to avoid function name